John M. Reardon, MA

 Ives K. Wittman, MA

-Born in the Washington DC area and raised by parents who were married for 62 years did not come without problems.
+Being raised by parents who were married for 62 years did not come without problems.
 Growing up included both material security and ongoing, and at times, intense strife.
 From the ages of 18 through 32, I battled drug and alcohol abuse and pornography addiction as failed attempts to structure my life.
 Over the past 25 years, recovery from chemical dependency and addiction led me to the brink of suicide at age 40.
 Depression and anxiety, abusive and dysfunctional relationships, estrangement from family, and the effects of generational trauma eventually required a cold stop and hard look at myself.

 In the end, I was fortunate to find help through counseling and treatment.
 A willingness to engage in twelve step recovery with a strong determination to ask for help and take direction from others proved lifesaving.
 The path has not always been easy.
 Yet, it has brought a measure of peace and serenity.
 I am truly grateful for those who graciously offered their time, wisdom, experience, and frequent kicks in the ass.

 Early on, a wise counselor with whom I did therapy offered me a credo I still live by, “Life is best lived at the marrow of the bone.”
 The sweetness in life comes from the hard work of confronting our pain.
 From that hard work, one transforms life’s misfortunes into service and compassion.
-And, in the process, we get a life!
+And, in the process, get a life!

-I work with adults and adolescents (12 and up), couples and families, with a particular interest in work with men and boys.
+My client base includes adults and adolescents (12 and up), couples and families, with a particular interest in work with men and boys.
 This includes individuals of different gender and sexual orientations, cultural and socioeconomic backgrounds, veterans and persons in the legal system who have been incarcerated and/or incurred criminal convictions.

 Please contact us for a consultation today, or call 952-922-8822